horsemaker/neogcamp-levelZero-only-concepts/lecture-3-getting-started-with-html5/README.md

     <img src="images/links.png">

 ### Inline Element Vs Block Element
-- In Html, we basically lay bricks .i.e. we write the code in sequential manner.
+- In Html, we lay bricks .i.e. we sequentially write the code.
 - <code>Block Element</code> - The element/tag which occupies whole row is called as block element.
     - Example: ` <h1>,<p> `
 - <code>Inline Element</code> - The element/tag which occupies only the space required by the content is called as an inline element.